OpenNews/srccon-2020/talks-watch-parties.md

 Sign-up links COMING SOON:

+  * **Thursday, Aug.
+27: Moiz Syed and Ellis Simani** on objectivity, privilege, and how both bleed into how journalism interacts with protests.
+Moiz and Ellis will be there for live Q&A.
   * **Thursday, Sept.
 3: John Hernandez** on burning it all down, and the problematic, inherited cultures imbued within journalism.
 John will be there for live Q&A.
   * **Thursday, Sept.
 10: Doris Truong and Samantha Ragland** on how no matter where you are on your organization’s ladder, you have agency and power.
 Doris and Samantha will be there for live Q&A. Presented with Poynter.
 This talk will be made fully public after the watch party.
   * **Thursday, Sept.
 17: Tasneem Raja in conversation with Candice Fortman**, on the joys and challenges of being a woman of color leading her own newsroom, while working within an ecosystem of racist policies and institutions.
 Tasneem and Candice will be there for live Q&A.